gemma-facet/cloud-services/README.md

-# Web Platform for Gemma 3 VLM Fine-Tuning
+# Facet, a no-code fine-tuning PaaS for Gemma

-This project sets up cloud infrastructure on Google Cloud Platform (GCP) for managing and running fine tuning jobs on Gemma models.
-We use Cloud Run, Cloud Storage, Firestore, Firebase, API Gateway, and various LLM fine tuning and inference frameworks for a scalable, customizable, and efficient system.
-Besides accessing our service through our web platform, you can easily deploy this on your own GCP project, or use it as reference for building similar systems.
+Looking for a way to fine-tune small / vision language models without diving into complex code?
+Our no-code web platform simplifies the process of adapting LLM for task and domain specific use cases, allowing you to manage and run fine-tuning jobs effortlessly on Google Cloud Platform (GCP).
+From dataset preprocessing to model export, everything is customizable to your use case while being intuitive to use.

-Jet Chiang (@supreme-gg-gg) & Adarsh Dubey (@inclinedadarsh) -- Google Summer of Code 2025 @ Google DeepMind
+This is brought to you by Jet Chiang (@supreme-gg-gg) & Adarsh Dubey (@inclinedadarsh) as part of Google Summer of Code 2025 @ Google DeepMind.

 ## GSoC Midterm Demo

 [![Demo Video](https://img.youtube.com/vi/r4jW997KXvc/0.jpg)](https://www.youtube.com/watch?v=r4jW997KXvc)

+> A new demo is coming soon with more features as well as a beta release!

 ## Features

 - Data preprocessing (for vision and text) from custom uploaded and huggingface datasets
 - Data augmentation using NLP techniques and synthetic generation using LLM
-- Fine-tuning using both Huggingface or Unsloth frameworks (with 4/8 bit quantization)
+- Fine-tuning using both Huggingface or Unsloth frameworks on text and multimodal datasets
+- Fine-tuning with SFT for domain adaptation, DPO for preference alignment, and GRPO for reasoning tasks
-- Fine-tuning with PEFT (LoRA, QLoRA), RL (GRPO, PPO, to come soon), full SFT for various tasks like classification, text generation, reasoning, etc.
+- Fine-tuning with PEFT (LoRA, QLoRA) and full tuning, with quantization support (4-bit, 8-bit)
 - Export to multiple formats (supports transformeres, vLLM, Ollama, llama.cpp, etc) to GCS bucket or huggingface hub
+- Convert between different model formats to suite your deployment needs
 - Cloud logging integration with Weights & Biases or TensorBoard
 - Task-specific evaluation suites and batch inference ("vibe check") of fine tuned models

-## Coming Soon
+### Coming Soon

 - IaC and deployment scripts so you can run this on your own GCP project!
 - More data augmentation for vision and text datasets
 - Audio modality support for Gemma 3n
 - Direct deployment on GCP of fine tuned model using Ollama or vLLM (one-click and ready for inference)

+## Usage

+1. Use it for free on our website platform once it's live (beta coming soon!)

+2. Deploy the project to your own google cloud project!

+   We hope to support more flexible deployment options in the future.

+3. Use this as a reference to build your own fine-tuning service since we're fully open source!

 ## Architecture